© Copyright Carter McNamara, MBA, PhD

-The break-even analysis uses information from the income statement and cash flow statements to compute how much sales much be accomplished in order to pay for all of your fixed and variable expenses.
+The break-even analysis uses information from the income statement and cash flow statements to compute how much sales must be accomplished in order to pay for all of your fixed and variable expenses.

 - Overview of major types of ratios and how they’re computed